GetinetA/GettingAndCleaningData/README.md

 GettingAndCleaningData
 ======================

-Repository for Coursera Getting And Cleaning Data course
+Repository for Coursera "Getting And Cleaning Data" course